awaLiny2333/LinysBrowser_NEXT/README_EN.md

 ## Ideas

-Liny's Browser is a basic browser built for HarmonyOS NEXT (API12), aiming in providing a light-weight solution for users with devices at any performance level.
+Liny's Browser is a basic browser built for HarmonyOS NEXT, aiming in providing a light-weight solution for users with devices at any performance level.